 How to draw basic shapes

 Breaking any process down into small chunks is a great way to tackle what can seem like a daunting task.
-If you're struggling to figure out how to draw something, breaking the subject down into simple shapes can help you begin to describe its overall structure.
+If you're struggling to figure out how to draw something complicated, breaking the subject down into simple shapes can help you begin to describe its overall structure.
 All you need a solid grasp of how to draw a cube, cylinder and sphere, which we'll cover here.

 By drawing with simple shapes, we can focus on proportions, composition, planes and the relationships between forms.
 It's all about working big down to small; simple into complex; basic shapes into crafted details.

 There are three basic shape archetypes that any form can be fitted into: the cube, the cylinder and the sphere.
 At the heart of these form shapes are two simple geometric shapes: the square and the ellipse.

 Learning to accurately draw and combine these will help you to construct any object, observed or imagined.
 In walking you through this process we will have to deal with concepts like perspective and foreshortening, so we'll take a very brief, practical look at them.